Annieday/MiniProjectDataVisualization/Readme.md

 External packages needed by this application.
 The deployment script will pip install the packages listed in this file.

+    \FormatScript

+Contains python script that can parse depth image numpy array data into a 3D model and show it in a local interactive window.

 ### Additional files on server

 Some files exist on the server but are not added to the git repository.